External Granite Surface in Cold Weather

 Good Ongoing Habits

 Granite is a fantastic stone for external use.
 It is hardy, easy to care for and looks fantastic.
 It is extremely unlikely that your granite will crack in cold weather.
 When the seal is maintained, the stone will withstand the harshest of winters.
-Simply avoid long term neglect, and manage any maintenance in small but regular tasks.
+Simply avoid long-term neglect and manage any maintenance in small but regular tasks.
 For some great ideas on how to use granite in outside spaces, just get in touch.